How to Start a Trucking Company

 • Marketing and Sales Strategy

-The financial projections section is where you show the company’s financial information and its ability to meet its intended goals.
+The financial forecasting section is where you show the company’s financial information and its ability to meet its intended goals.
 The information to include in this section includes:

 You can also include information on ways you intend to cover costs and generate income for the business, especially before making enough profit to sustain the business.